Changes to inheritance tax - frequently asked questions

 Q. Can the IHT bill be paid by instalments and will interest need to be paid?

 Yes, it is possible to pay the IHT by instalments.
-You can pay your IHT on items that may take time to sell in annual instalment over 10 years, but you must elect for the instalment option on your IHT return.
+You can pay your IHT on items that may take time to sell in annual instalments over 10 years, but you must elect for the instalment option on your IHT return.

 We will be updating this document regularly as more member questions or more detail from government arise.